 |1977||placed on the National Historic Register by the Department of the Interior.|

-Again a typical gold deposit, with placer gold in the valley floor, which were mined first.
+A typical gold deposit, with placer gold in the valley floor, which was mined first.
 Later the miners followed the trail of gold to its source in the mountain.
 The gold bearing quartz vein was mined, which was called hard rock lode mining.

 Idaho Springs is the location of the great Rocky Mountain goldrush.
-Is was started when George A. Jackson made the first discovery of gold in January 1859.
+It was started when George A. Jackson made the first discovery of gold in January 1859.
 Almost overnight 50,000 men poured into Clear Creek Canyon.
-Between 1859 to 1861 more than 13,000 mining claims were recorded.
+Between 1859 and 1861, more than 13,000 mining claims were recorded.
 After the placer gold was worked out, the miners searched for the gold bearing vein and started the so caled hard rock lode mining.
-In 1902 more than 300 mines were operated in the Idaho Spring area.
+In 1902, more than 300 mines were operated in the Idaho Spring area.
 Many successful mines were on Seaton Mountain between Idaho Springs and Central City.
 Quartz Hill was home of the Glory Hole, called the richest square mile on earth.